shrinerb/shrine/README.md

 ```

 The "file" field is for file upload, while the "hidden" field is to make the
 file persist in case of validation errors, and for direct uploads.
-This code
+Note that
+the hidden field should always be *before* the file field.

-works because `#image=` also accepts an already cached file via its JSON
+This code works because `#image=` also accepts an already cached file via its
-representation (which is what `#cached_image_data` returns):
+JSON representation (which is what `#cached_image_data` returns):

 ```rb
 photo.image = '{"id":"9jsdf02kd", "storage":"cache", "metadata": {...}}'